Nyx0uf/mpv-hue-ambilight/readme.md

 This is a plugin for [mpv](https://github.com/mpv-player/mpv "mpv on github") to interract with [Philips Hue](http://www2.meethue.com/en-US/ "Hue website") lamps and try to mimic an ambilight setup.

+There're some examples videos at the bottom of the [following page](http://cocoaintheshell.com/2015/02/mpv-philips-hue-ambilight/ "Philips Hue + mpv = Ambilight").

 ### Technical